AyaDelRey/AyaDelRey/README.md

 ## 💼 My Journey So Far

-### Business Analyst @ Covaltis (Feb – Mar 2025)
+### Business Analyst & Front-End Developer @ Covaltis (Feb – Mar 2025)

-- Requirements analysis, design & tech support
-- Bridging business needs with development teams
+- Redesigned the front end of an industrial company website to improve UX and modernize the UI
+- Built custom Odoo modules based on OCA (Odoo Community Association)
+- Gathered and analyzed business requirements, then translated them into clear technical specifications

 ### Digital Marketing Lead @ Co-Homing (May – Oct 2023)
 - Website management & SEO